MS Volga Dream

 Review of MS Volga Dream

 MS Volga Dream cruise ship ("теплоход Волга Дрим" круизный корабль) entered service in 2007, being completely rebuilt and with decreased capacity (from 200 to just 109 passengers).
-Originally built in 1959, the reconstructed vessel (2-year drydock refurbishment) now provides some of the best cruising vacations along the Russian waterways network.
+Originally built in 1959, the reconstructed vessel (2-year drydock refurbishment) now provides some of the best cruising vacations along with Russia's inland waterways network.
+The riverboat is often chartered by Thurgau Travel (Switzerland-based cruise tour company/travel agency).

 Volga Dream cruises on Volga River with one-way 7-day itineraries leaving from Moscow (northbound itinerary) and St Petersburg (southbound itinerary).
 The southbound (St Petersburg-Moscow) itinerary visits Mandrogi, Kizhi Island (Lake Onega), Goritsy, Yaroslav, Uglich, Moscow.
 The southbound (roundtrip Moscow) itinerary visit Uglich, Yaroslav, Kazan, Samara, Saratov, Volgograd, Astrakhan (Caspian Sea).